science-en-poche/yelandur/API.md

 Possible errors are:

+FIXME: errors overlap

-* `400` if the received data is malformed (malformed or missing signature, malformed JSON after decoding the signatures)
+* `400` if the received data is malformed (malformed or missing signature, malformed JSON after decoding the signatures), if the `profile_id` field is missing, if there are two signatures but no `device_id` field, or if the `profile_id` does not match the one in the URL
-* `403` if one of the signatures is wrong or missing, or if the device in the provided data does not exist
+* `403` if one of the signatures is wrong or missing, if the device in the provided data does not exist, of if the server-side profile already has a `device_id` set
 * `404` if the profile in the URL does not exist (before any other error)

 If the update is successful, a `200` status code is returned along will the